osms1666/OAM-NLTK/README.md

 Create your own in the Dictionary page of the dashboard or drop a JSON file into `oam_nltk/dictionaries/user/`.

+NB: This OAM-NLTK is a port of the original text modeling methodology developed by Hu & Skorge (2025) for OAM Consulting, which is currently utilized across UN entities and in policy research.
+This version is a simplified version that may be utilized by anyone under the MIT License.

 ---

 ## Citation